-Beautiful hoppers, soft in the middle, crispy and golden at the edges are a memorable culinary delight indeed!
+Beautiful hoppers, soft in the middle, crispy and golden at the edges are a memorable culinary delight in Sri Lankan cuisine!

 Never get discouraged with a couple of failures!💚